 Signs of withdrawal usually show up a day or two after you stop taking it.
 They may last a few days to several weeks -- it’s different for everyone.

 If you’ve taken the drug for a long time, your body and brain may have started to depend on it.
 The more often you took it, the harder it can be to stop.

 A few other things can affect how long your symptoms last and how bad they are:

 Managing Withdrawal Symptoms

 There’s no specific treatment for Adderall withdrawal.
 If you want to stop taking it, talk to your doctor about the safest way to do it.
-She may recommend lowering your dose over time and then stopping.
+They may recommend lowering your dose over time and then stopping.
 Don’t try to quit “cold turkey.”

 You can usually manage the physical symptoms of withdrawal on your own at home.
 But call your doctor or get medical help right away if you feel seriously depressed or have thoughts of suicide.
 Counseling or antidepressant medicines may help.

 Adderall should only be used under a doctor’s care and typically for only a short time.
 There’s no way to guarantee that you won’t have withdrawal symptoms, but you may be less likely to if you: